Making a release

 $ git commit -a -m "Release <version-number>"

-$ ninja -C mesonbuild/ dist && ls *.tar.gz
+$ ninja -C mesonbuild/ dist $ ls -l mesonbuild/meson-dist/*.tar.*

-$ cd /tmp $ asp checkout pitivi $ cd /tmp/pitivi/repos/community-x86_64/ $ cp .../pitivi-X.YY.Z.tar.gz . $ vim PKGBUILD ...
+$ cd /tmp $ asp checkout pitivi $ cd /tmp/pitivi/repos/community-x86_64/ $ cp .../pitivi-YYYY.MM.Z.tar.xz . $ vim PKGBUILD ...
 Update "pkgver", ...
-Make sure "source" ends in .tar.gz ...
+Make sure "source" ends in .tar.xz ...
 Update "sha256sums" $ makepkg $ makepkg -i $ pitivi

 $ git push origin master $ git tag -a <TAG> -m "Release <version-number>" $ git push origin <TAG>

 Publish the archive on Gnome:

-On pitivi.org, update "releases.txt" for the app's update notification feature
+Update http://www.pitivi.org/releases.txt for the app's update notification feature

 Bump the Z in the version number in meson.build, for example if it was a regular release:

-$ commit -a -m "Back to development"
+$ commit -a -m "Back to development" $ git push origin master

 The results of the search are